 I wonder if the driver sees my out-of-state plates.
 It’s a long way from southern Ohio to northern Minnesota.
 The driver’s probably rolling his eyes right now.
 Another tourist wanting a piece of the local celebrity.

 I’m in Minnesota to do the popular Grandma’s Marathon in Duluth, located north of Minneapolis on the western rim of Lake Superior.
 Only a short distance northwest is Hibbing, a small mining town tucked away in the piney woods.
 Hibbing is also the hometown of one Robert Zimmerman, who later became Bob Dylan.
 It’s ironic such a musical giant emerged from this tiny, isolated place.
 And also a bit surreal, like the man’s songs.
 Dylan was a reluctant pied piper for a generation.
 Much of his appeal stems from the fact that the man and his music can be difficult to grasp.
-That, and because he was writing song-poems in his twenties with the wisdom of someone who’d lived a hundred years.
+That, and because he was writing song-poems in his twenties with the wisdom of one who’d lived a hundred years.

 Interviewer at 1965 press conference: Do you consider yourself a musician or a poet?